Short hike to a waterfall cascading over a rocky drop in Lockatong Creek.

 Hike Info:

-Our two cents: Decent sized waterfall payoff for a short hike – just be aware that the trail was incredibly muddy for awhile before drying out into a normal trail.
+Decent sized waterfall payoff for a short hike – just be aware that the trail was incredibly muddy for awhile before drying out into a normal trail.

 We hiked this after recent rain (the best time to see any waterfall…) so your results may vary on the mud.
 Conveniently, there was a large puddle in the parking lot to rinse our boots.

-Map: Print ahead, nothing at the trailhead.
+Print ahead, nothing at the trailhead.
+Follow along on your smartphone with our Interactive Map link above.

-Restrooms: None and the immediate area is mostly houses/farms.
+None and the immediate area is mostly houses/farms.

 If coming up Rt.
 29 there is the town of Stockton, and Prallsville Mill’s has restrooms back by the D&R Canal Towpath.
 Further out, Rt 29 also has Bull’s Island Rec.
 Area park office or the Washington Crossing parking lot.